NepKisa/DebeziumCDC/README.md

             <scope>provided</scope>
         </dependency>
 ```
-# Current Problem
+# Issues
-## A Long Transaction Cause OOM
+### 1. A Long Transaction Cause OOM

-### 1. a long insert transaction with 30w rows, it will produce 1 start record + 30w insert records + 1 commit/rollback record
-> This can be known by analyzing the heap dump file
+> These can be known by analyzing the heap dump file and read debezium-connector-oracle
 >
-> * debezium will read records sequentially,
+> * debezium will read records sequentially
->
+> * a long insert transaction with 30w rows, it will produce 1 start record + 30w insert records + 1 commit/rollback record
-> * when read transaction type is start will execute handleStart() create cache,
+> * when read transaction type is start will execute handleStart() create cache
->
-> * when read transaction type is commit will execute handleCommit() remove cache,
+> * when read transaction type is commit will execute handleCommit() remove cache
->
 > * when read transaction type is (insert、update、delete) , the parsed events(String) will add to  the list in this cache, oom will occured at this stage

 ### 2. lock all tables in capture list when snapshot stage
 > Beacuse when create the connector’s LogMiner user execute the following SQL satement
 > ```sql
-> GRANT CREATE TABLE TO CDCUSER
+> GRANT LOCK ANY TABLE TO CDCUSER;
 > ```

 ### 3. the performance is lower than expected
 > method **emitChangeRecords()** in class **RelationalChangeRecordEmitter** execute tableSchema.valueFromColumnData() will reduce performance ? (other's publish)

-### 4. debezium1.9.3+ fixed the bug oracle server logminer session occupies memory and does not release(this problem is not verified, other's publish)
+### 4. debezium-1.9.3 fixed the bug oracle server logminer session occupies memory and does not release(this issue is not verified, other's publish)

 # TODO
-### 1. Upgrade the debezium dependency from 1.6.4.Final to 1.9.5.Final+ in Flink CDC 2.3
+### 1. Upgrade the debezium dependency from 1.6.4.Final to 1.9.5.Final in Flink CDC 2.3
-**this would address the 2、4 issues above**
+> this would address the 2、4 issues above

 ### 2. Use object stream, Serialize uncommited transactions into file
 > * such as per 1000 records switch a file to avoid memory leakage